Git Reset Hard Explained: Irreversibly Deleting Commits (Caution!)

 Replace <new-branch-name>

-with a descriptive name for your new branch and <commit-id>
+with a descriptive name that indicates the purpose of the new branch.
+The <commit-id>

 .

-Interactive rebasing is a powerful technique that allows you to rewrite commit history by modifying, reordering, or squashing commits.
-While it’s not a direct alternative to Git reset, interactive rebasing can help you clean up your commit history and create a more linear and understandable progression of changes.
+Rebase allows you to rewrite the commit history.
+While not a direct alternative to Git reset for reverting published changes, interactive rebasing can help clean up commit history and create a more linear and understandable sequence of changes.

 git rebase -i <commit-id>

-Interactive rebasing requires a good understanding of Git and should be used with caution, as it rewrites the commit history.
-It’s most suitable for cleaning up local commits before pushing them to a shared repository.
+Interactive rebase requires a good understanding of Git and should be used with caution, as it rewrites commit history.
+It is best suited for cleaning up local commits before pushing them to a shared repository.

 Conclusion